Next Open Call will be announced during spring 2015 for the autumn period 2015. Mustarinda house is full during spring - summer 2015.

 Mustarinda is situated on the second highest summit in Kainuu, adjacent to the north-east edge of the Paljakka nature reserve.
 The surrounding view is of valuable, and in some places, completely untouched old-growth forests.
 Paljakka and Mustarinda are also some of Finland’s snowiest areas.
 Mustarinda is the only inhabited house on the summit.

-Residency periods range from two weeks up to two months.
+Residency periods range from one month up to three months.
 The applicant may apply for a specific space depending on their needs and working methods.
 Depending on the timing, families can be accommodated by the larger bedrooms or two separate rooms.
+Arrival on the first weekday of the month and departure on the last weekday of the month, please.

 The Mustarinda residency application is informal.
-It should include a preliminary work plan (max.
-2 pages) and in the case of artists 3-5 images (jpg), working period dates and working space.
+It should include a preliminary work plan (1 page) and attachments (such as images, max.
+5 MB), working period dates and working space.
+The applicant is also asked to inform if any other dates are suitable for him/her.
 Outside this deadline availabilities may be requested by email.

 Applications may be sent to the e-mail address: firstname.lastname@example.org